darchr/gem5art/docs/tutorials/parsec-tutorial.md

         "ssh_username": "gem5",
         "vm_cpus": "16",
         "vm_memory": "8192",
-        "image_name": "npb"
+        "image_name": "parsec"
   }

 }
 ```

-npb.json is our primary .json configuration file.
+parsec.json is our primary .json configuration file.
 The provisioners and variables section of this file configure the files that need to be transferred to the disk and other things like disk image's name.

 Next, download packer (if not already downloaded) in the disk-image folder: